We also post updates on Instagram at @nicerwellingtonstreet.

 The speed limit drops to 30 km/h past the school, between Alexandra Parade and Hodgkinson Street, with a raised zebra crossing at the school gate that enforces the slower pace and pedestrian priority at all times.
 Eleven more trees go in on the Clifton Hill section, giving more shade and making the street a more pleasant place to walk.

-For cycling, the northern stretch from Hodgkinson Street to Queens Parade gets physically separated lanes.
+In Clifton Hill, the stretch from Hodgkinson Street to Queens Parade gets physically separated cycling lanes.
 Around the school, people on bikes and vehicles share the street at a reduced speed of 30 km/h.
 Wellington Street is already one of the most-used cycling routes in the inner north and these changes complete the corridor.

 Council calls this Option 1, we call it the shared street.
 The options page sets out what each option involves and how they differ, but we think the shared street option provides the most benefit to our community.